 With congestion on Sydney's roads currently costing the city around $6.1 billion each year, the NSW government is investing in upgrades to the roads around Sydney Airport to improve traffic flow and access around the airport and Port Botany.

-View the Sydney Airport precinct projects video:
+View or download the April 2019 Sydney Airport precinct update.